-Bjorn said there would be no sequel, but there will be.
-They have to come up with a script from scratch this time.
+Bjorn said there would be no sequel, but there is.
+They had to come up with a script from scratch.
 The setting will again be on the mythical Greek island of Kalokairi, which is really Skopelos, an island in the Aegean Sea.
-I wish they would dump Meryl Streep, who made an ass of herself during the 2016 election.
+I wish they had dumped Meryl Streep, who made an ass of herself during the 2016 election.

 Mount Rushmore is a National Memorial, not a National Park.
 Danish sculptor Gutzon Borglum carved the faces of 4 American presidents into a cliff in the Black Hills of South Dakota: George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
 The work was done between 1927 and 1941.
 I watched this show after deciding to go to the Nebraska Star Party and on to South Dakota.